Parent/carer and staff surveys: governors' and trustees' role

 Your board doesn't line-manage staff, so you won't need individual names.

-Typically, someone will collate and anonymise responses to the survey to compile an overall report.
+Typically, a member of staff will collate and anonymise responses to the survey to compile an overall report.
 This data is useful, as it helps your board identify trends, patterns and concerns across the workforce.

 Conducting staff surveys as a board

 If you feel you need to do a staff survey yourselves due to concerns about leadership, you should still inform the headteacher beforehand.
-Otherwise, you'll be overstepping your role as governors and undermining the headteacher's authority (according to Vicky Redding, one of our associate education experts).
+Otherwise, you'll be overstepping your role as governors and undermining the headteacher's authority.
+One of our associate education experts, Vicky Redding, told us this.

 Parent/carer survey examples